Mastercard Debit Card ChargebacksWhat Merchants Need to Know About Mastercard Disputes

 This is an important distinction, as we’ll see in the next section.

-Chargebacks don't have to be a cost of doing business.
-Learn more now.
+Chargebacks don't have to be a “cost of doing business.”REQUEST A DEMO

 The main differences between Mastercard debit card chargebacks and credit card chargebacks is the availability of the funds in question.
 In debit card transactions, funds are directly debited from the cardholder’s personal account, whereas credit card transactions involve funds on loan from a bank.